MIDAS-RnD/midasapi-python/docs/Tendon/003Prestress.md

 - `jack_begin` (float) : The stress or force value applied at the beginning of the tendon.
 - `jack_end` (float) :	The stress or force value applied at the end of the tendon.
 - `grouting_stage` (int) : The construction stage number after which grouting is applied.
 A value of 0 signifies that grouting is applied in same stage.
-- `id` (int, default=0): ID of tendon prestress load.
-If 0, an ID is automatically generated.
+- `id` (int, default=None): ID of tendon prestress load.
+If None, an ID is automatically generated.